polkadot-developers/knowledgebase/current/runtime/storage.md

 You can define
 [an optional `GenesisConfig`](https://substrate.dev/rustdocs/master/frame_support/macro.decl_storage.html#genesisconfig)
-struct in order to initialize Storage Items in the genesis block of your blockchain.
+struct in order to initialize storage items in the genesis block of your blockchain.

 // TODO